 An SA cannot give financial assistance to acquire its own shares or units, or the shares of its parent company.
-This prohibition does not apply to (i) financing for employees, or (ii) ordinary transactions carried out by banks and credit entities.
-An SL cannot give financial assistance to acquire its own units, or the units created or shares issued by another company belonging to the same group as the SL.
+This prohibition does not apply to (i) financing for employees, or (ii) transactions carried out in the ordinary course of business by banks and credit entities.
+An SL cannot give financial assistance to acquire its own units, or the units created, or shares issued by another company belonging to the same group as the SL.

-This blanket prohibition covers indirect assistance, meaning situations where the company is not providing consideration in the traditional sense, but is covering another party's obligation, e.g., if the company

-Guarantee or security documents must be issued before a notary public to be considered as enforceable titles guarantees a bank loan in favor of an individual for purchasing shares in the company.
+This blanket prohibition covers indirect assistance, meaning situations where the company is not providing consideration in the traditional sense, but is covering another party's obligation, e.g., if the company guarantees a bank loan in favor of an individual for purchasing shares in the company.
 The rules prohibiting financial assistance are particularly relevant in the context of acquisition finance.